DJDJordje/WeatherOnClick/README.md

 # WeatherOnClick
 App is responsive for smaller screen width from 412px to 360px.
 Click to any location on map to get weather informations.

+API EXPIRED.
+APP do nnot work.
+Code is correct.